nicolasjafelle/HoloForFroyo/README.md

 HoloForFroyo
 ============

-HoloForFroyo is a base proyect to start using it.
-The aim of this proyect is to provide a customizable holo interface on Froyo, Gingerbread and above.
+HoloForFroyo is a base project to start using it.
+The aim of this project is to provide a customizable holo interface on Froyo, Gingerbread and above.

-It uses ActionBarSherlock and for that reason you must download or clone Jake Wharton's ActionBarSherlock proyect.
+It uses ActionBarSherlock and for that reason you must download or clone Jake Wharton's ActionBarSherlock project.
 We also created all the styles, assets and drawables thanks to Android-holo-colors and ActionBar Style Generator.

 source: <a href="https://github.com/JakeWharton/ActionBarSherlock">ActionBarSherlock</a>